Veterinary Prescriber’s Certificates in Veterinary Medicines

 A woman peeping through her hand, with text to the left reading "Everything you needed to know about veterinary medicines"

-The Introductory Certificate in veterinary medicines is a general introduction providing essential knowledge about veterinary medicines.
-It is a series of three must do! modules for anyone in the practice who has any dealings with medicines.
+The Introductory Certificate in veterinary medicines (updated in 2025) is a general introduction providing essential knowledge about veterinary medicines.
+It consists of two must do! modules for anyone in the practice who has any dealings with medicines.
+Invaluable for anyone who is working with medicines for the first time or is new to UK practice.
 It is made up of one unit:

 • Making sense of medicines